jncraton/connectiongrammar/readme.md

 ![](turtle-interpretation.png)

 While context-free grammars are suitable for modelling possible connections, they do not have a concept of global state and cannot "see" the rest of the generated objects.
 A second layer fitness function, modeling a user-defined global ruleset, is required to generate object graphs that adhere to specific global parameters.
 This is similar to the methods used in other work [1][2].
 In the case of simple interconnected shapes, a 3D collision space may be a suitable fitness function to ensure a physically valid shape.
 Additional rules can be added to ensure that a generated shape is suitable in other ways.
-For example, rules could be added for thermal disipation to model behavior of various shapes for use as a heat exchanger.
+For example, rules could be added for thermal disipation to model behavior of various shapes for use as a heat exchangers.

 The algorithm for fitting a model to the fitness function is as follows: